[Vanessa Mooney Fight the Power studded cuff bracelet + Holy Tee fringed shawl.]

 A measuring stick of maturity, I’ve found, is the ability to love your own life wholly, but still look on the lives of others with envy.
 It means our eyes are open.
 It means we can see beauty in all different walks of life.
 It means the world’s big enough for all of us.

 I want to eat in every restaurant.
 Go to every city.
 See every concert.
 Nurse a hangover without hating myself.
 I want to be selfish with my time.
 Chase bouts of melancholy down their holes until I’ve got nowhere to go but back up.
 I want to pour myself into work that I love.
 Have my irresponsibilities put only myself at risk.
-Focus on Rob until he has to peel me off like paraffin just to go to work.
-[This happens.]
-Somehow, the idea of bringing anything else into our perfect little world feels like begging for imbalance, strain, tests of what we’re made of—and we agree on this.
+Focus on my significant other until he has to peel me off like paraffin just to go to work.
+Somehow, the idea of bringing anything else into my perfect little world feels like begging for imbalance, strain, tests of what I’m made of.

-It feels like asking yourself to step up to the plate and make sacrifices when you’re not committed to the cause.
+To me, having a child feels like asking myself to step up to the plate and make sacrifices when I’m not committed to the cause.

 The amount of times I’ve vacillated while writing this—on how I feel about it, and whether to post it—are countless, yet still after each period, I pause with the same questions.